bimbeer/desktop/README.md

 ## Functionality

 - creating a new account using social media
-- possibility to customize the profile
+- profile customisation
 - real-time chat implementation
 - an interface that allows you to swipe the displayed profiles
 - setting the profile search scope
-- automatically suggesting profiles to the user based on users preferences
+- automatically suggesting profiles based on users preferences
-- favorite brewery selection panel
+- favorite beers selection panel
 - possibility to disconnect the pair
 - message status display